|The Campus Atmosphere

 Each Knox student has a faculty advisor who assists in planning the student’s academic program.
 The Center for Teaching and Learning provides peer tutoring and professional assistance for subjects across the curriculum as well as help for students who wish to improve their writing.
 Any student can visit the office to request such assistance.
 The federally funded TRIO Achievement Program provides further academic support for students eligible under federal guidelines.

 Special faculty advisors for those interested in law and medicine work with students in planning their programs from the beginning of their first year.
-Students also may call upon the staff of the Bastian Center for Career and Pre-Professional Development to assess their career aspirations, interests and options, and to help them make plans for the future.
+Students also may call upon the staff of the Bastian Family Career Center to assess their career aspirations, interests and options, and to help them make plans for the future.
 Individual advising, group workshops and seminars, speakers from the world outside college, internships, and visits to Knox alumni help students make informed career choices.
 The Center maintains a library of information on graduate and professional study, training programs, and summer jobs.
 The office also coordinates recruiting visits from representatives of businesses and schools, trips to job fairs, and provides a credential service for students and alumni.
 Students are strongly encouraged to make use of the wide range of career resources available throughout their years on campus.
 The Kleine Center for Community Service helps to coordinate volunteer and service opportunities that fit well with the College's theme of connecting knowledge with experience.

 Informal personal counseling is available from the Office of Student Development.
 In addition, the College’s Counseling Service provides confidential professional counseling to students who experience emotional stress or personal problems.
 Students receive basic care from the on-campus Student Health Center.
 This Center ensures that all students have access to a medical practitioner for basic health care needs.
 Students are not required to use the Student Health Center and may arrange for health care services from other providers at their own expense.